dotintent/awesome-ble/README.md

 - [pygatt](https://github.com/peplin/pygatt) - A Python library for interacting with BLE devices.

 ## iOS
-_iOS-specific libraries, tools, and resources for developing Bluetooth Low Energy (BLE) applications on Apple devices._
+_iOS libraries, tools, and resources for developing Bluetooth Low Energy (BLE) applications on Apple devices._

 - [AsyncBluetooth](https://github.com/manolofdez/AsyncBluetooth) - A small library that adds concurrency to CoreBluetooth APIs.
 - [CombineCoreBluetooth](https://github.com/StarryInternet/CombineCoreBluetooth) - CombineCoreBluetooth is a library that bridges Apple's CoreBluetooth framework and Apple's Combine framework.